What is Cloud Computing – A guide for beginners

 Summary:

-Cloud Computing or Simply ‘Cloud’ refers to a new IT environment designed for the purpose of providing scalable and robust IT infrastructure which will be used for data storage, application hosting and other IT stuffs.
+Cloud Computing or Simply ‘Cloud’ refers to a new IT environment designed to provide scalable and robust IT infrastructure which will be used for data storage, application hosting and other IT stuff.
 Cloud computing simply says ‘Pay for only what you have used’.

 Hope you like this blog on Cloud Computing.
 Please share this blog in your groups.